-Corresponding author address: Ming Xue Center for Analysis and Prediction of Storms University of Oklahoma, 120 David L. Boren Blvd, Norman OK 73072 mxue@ou.edu
+\Correspondence to: M. Xue, Center for Analysis and Prediction of Storms, University of Oklahoma, 120 David L. Boren Blvd, Norman, OK 73072, USA.
+E-mail: mxue@ou.edu

-\The National Center for Atmospheric Research is sponsored by the National Science Foundation.
+The National Center for Atmospheric Research is sponsored by the National Science Foundation.